kubernetes/enhancements/keps/sig-node/3721-support-for-env-files/README.md

 * 2023/02/15: Initial proposal
 * 2025/06/06: Open the new PR and continue implementing the KEP.
 * 2025/08/13: Align KEPs with implemented PRs and documentation.
+* 2025/09/12: Improve env file syntax and promote to beta stage.

 ## Drawbacks